-A close call.
-I flew within 1 nm of the Isreal border and their hyper-vigilant missile defense system.
+I flew within 1 nm of the Isreal border and their hyper-vigilant air defense system.

 Manama, Bahrain.
 At 118F, I was cooking in my nomex flight suit prior to departure.

-My iPad, running Foreflight, crashed several times due to the unbearable heat.
-The panel avionics worked flawlessly throughout the entire trip with the OAT -15c to +48c.
-My iPhone 7, a backup to the iPad for all charts, did not suffer the same fate.
+My iPad, running the flight planning and navigation app Foreflight, crashed several times in flight due to the unbearable heat.
+My iPhone 7, a backup to the iPad, was not affected.
+The panel avionics with cooling fans worked flawlessly throughout the entire trip with the OAT -15c to +48c.

 Sail shaped Burj Al Arab Jumeirah - The world's most luxurious hotel.
 I could not believe the display of wealth in the United Arab Emirates.